Spandan123/Resume/resume.md

 > ### Implementation of analysis phase of a simple C -like compiler

-Developed lexer, parser, CFG and symbol table for a simple C-like compiler which included for loops, operators, data structures like enums and structs, functions and pragmas.
+<span style="font-size:20px">Developed lexer, parser, CFG and symbol table for a simple C-like compiler which included for loops, operators, data structures like enums and structs, functions and pragmas.</span>
 <br>

 > ## Achievements

-Selected as an intern for PWC.
+<span style="font-size:20px">Selected as an intern for PWC.
 Intership will start from 10th June 2024.
 Duration 2months.

 Gate 2024 rank - 1291